ilcardella/TradingBot/doc/source/system.rst

 Strategy
 """"""""

 The ``Strategy`` is the core of the TradingBot system.
-It wraps the custom implementation and handles the open positions, the margin limits and the trades themselves.
-It is a generic class that can be extended with custom functions to execute trades according to the personalised strategy.
+It is a generic template class that can be extended with custom functions to execute trades according to the personalised strategy.

 How to use your own strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Anyone can create a new strategy from scratch defining its own set of rules to decide whether to buy, sell or hold a specific market.
+Anyone can create a new strategy from scratch in a few simple steps.
-To do that follow this steps:
+With your own strategy you can define your own set of rules to decide whether to buy, sell or hold a specific market.

 #.
 Create a new python module inside the Strategy folder :